Historic District Commission

 In order to preserve the architecture, character, and historical significance of structures in the City of Evart, other areas may at some point be proposed as historic districts.

-The Historic District Commission meets the second Wednesday of each month.
+The Historic District Commission meets quarterly.
 Please join us for our next one!

 More information is available here.

 The City of Evart continues to seek a City resident who is an archaeologist, architect, architectural historian, historian or historic architect to serve on the Historic District Commission.
 Commission members are unpaid volunteers, but the rewards are priceless.
 This is not a high time commitment, yet itis an integral part of our ongoing historic preservation efforts.
 Please send a resume with a letter of interest to City Manager, Sarah Dvoracek at firstname.lastname@example.org or mail to:

 City of Evart